Clastify logo

 Image

-Many organisms don’t fit into one tidy trophic level.
-An omnivorous bird may eat seeds, insects and small vertebrates, so it could be a primary consumer in one food chain, a secondary consumer in another, and possibly a tertiary consumer in a third.
-Classify the organism from the particular feeding relationship, not from its name alone.
+Plenty of organisms don’t fit into one tidy trophic level.
+An omnivorous bird may eat seeds, insects and small vertebrates, so it can be a primary consumer in one food chain, a secondary consumer in another, and possibly a tertiary consumer in a third.
+Classify the organism from the specific feeding relationship, not just from its name.

 Energy pyramids show transfer and loss

 An energy pyramid is a bar-chart model showing the energy available to each trophic level per unit area per unit time.
-Draw it as stepped horizontal bars, not as a smooth triangle.
-Producers sit at the bottom, with primary consumers above them, followed by secondary consumers and tertiary consumers.
+Draw it with stepped horizontal bars, not as a smooth triangle.
+Producers sit at the bottom, with primary consumers, secondary consumers and tertiary consumers above them.

-Use energy per area per time as the units, for example kJ m⁻² yr⁻¹.
-If you are building a pyramid from research data for a specific ecosystem, keep the same units for every trophic level, choose a scale that makes comparison possible, and make the bar widths proportional to the data when the figure is intended to be quantitative.
+Use energy per area per time as the units, for example kJ m2 yr1kJ\ m^{-2}\ yr^{-1}.
+When you build a pyramid from research data for a specific ecosystem, keep the units the same for every trophic level, choose a scale that makes comparison possible, and make the bar widths proportional to the data if the figure is meant to be quantitative.

 Image

-Energy pyramids almost always get narrower towards the top because energy is lost between trophic levels.
+Energy pyramids almost always get narrower towards the top, since energy is lost between trophic levels.
 That makes them useful for showing both energy transfer and energy loss in food chains.

-In some ecosystem energy diagrams, decomposers may be shown separately.
-They receive energy from dead organisms, dead parts and faeces from several trophic levels.
-Decomposers play an important role in energy transformations, but they are not usually treated as one step in a simple grazing food chain.
+Some ecosystem energy diagrams show decomposers separately.
+They receive energy from dead organisms, dead parts and faeces from several trophic levels, so they matter in energy transformations, but they are not usually treated as one step in a simple grazing food chain.

 Why less energy reaches each next level

-Less energy is available at each step in a food chain because only some of the energy in one trophic level is converted into biomass in the next.
+Less energy is available at each successive stage in a food chain because only some of the energy in one trophic level is converted into biomass in the next trophic level.

 There are three main causes.

-First, consumption is incomplete.
+First, incomplete consumption.
 Consumers rarely eat every part of every organism in the trophic level below.
 Roots, bones, hair, shells, bark and dead uneaten bodies may go to decomposers or detritus feeders instead.

-Second, digestion is incomplete.
+Second, incomplete digestion.
 Some ingested material is not digested or absorbed, so it is egested as faeces.
 The chemical energy in faeces is still real energy, but it has left the grazing food chain and can support decomposers and detritus feeders instead.

-Third, organisms use cell respiration.
-They oxidize carbon compounds to release energy for ATP production.
+Third, cell respiration.
+Organisms oxidize carbon compounds to release energy for ATP production.
 The carbon dioxide and water produced by respiration cannot pass chemical energy to the next trophic level as food.

 Image

-This does not happen because a gram of carnivore tissue contains less energy than a gram of herbivore tissue.
-Energy content per unit mass does not decrease as you move up trophic levels.
-What changes is the total biomass available at each higher level: there is less of it.
+This is not because a gram of carnivore tissue contains less energy than a gram of herbivore tissue.
+Energy content per unit mass does not fall as you move up trophic levels.
+What changes is the total biomass available: there is less of it at each higher level.

-The often-quoted “10% transfer” is a rough rule of thumb, not a law.
-Transfer efficiency varies between ecosystems and food chains, but the pattern is consistent: much less energy is available at each successive trophic level.
+The often-quoted “10% transfer” is only a rough rule of thumb, not a law.
+Transfer efficiency varies between ecosystems and food chains, but the pattern is dependable: much less energy is available at each successive trophic level.

 Energy flows because heat cannot be recycled biologically

 Autotrophs and heterotrophs both convert chemical energy into heat.
-During cell respiration, some of the energy released by oxidation of carbon compounds is transferred to ATP, but not all of it.
-Some passes straight into the surroundings as heat.
-Later, when ATP drives cellular processes such as muscle contraction, active transport or biosynthesis, more heat is produced.
+During cell respiration, oxidation of carbon compounds releases energy, but not all of it is transferred to ATP.
+Some energy goes straight to the surroundings as heat.
+More heat is produced later, when ATP is used for cellular processes such as muscle contraction, active transport or biosynthesis.

 This follows from the fact that energy transfers are not 100% efficient.
-Heat can warm bodies and surroundings, but organisms cannot collect that heat and rebuild it into chemical energy for a food chain.
-Over time, heat leaves the ecosystem, passes to the wider environment and ultimately escapes to space.
+Heat can warm bodies and surroundings, but organisms cannot collect it again and rebuild it into chemical energy for a food chain.
+Over time, heat leaves the ecosystem for the wider environment and, ultimately, space.

 Image

 That is why energy cannot be recycled in ecosystems.
-It flows through them: sunlight or chemical energy enters, chemical energy moves through food chains and decomposer pathways, and heat leaves.
+It passes through: sunlight or chemical energy enters, chemical energy moves through food chains and decomposer pathways, and heat leaves.

 Food chains are short because energy runs out

-Large amounts of energy are lost between trophic levels, so an ecosystem can only support a limited number of levels.
-After just a few transfers, too little energy is still flowing to maintain another population of consumers.
+Large amounts of energy are lost between trophic levels, so an ecosystem can support only a limited number of levels.
+After a few transfers, too little energy remains flowing through the chain to maintain another consumer population.

-At each successive stage, there are usually fewer organisms, smaller organisms, or less total biomass.
-The energy content per unit mass is not the issue here; the total amount of food biomass available is.
+At each successive stage, there are usually fewer organisms, smaller organisms, or a smaller total biomass.
+The energy content per unit mass is not the issue; the issue is the total amount of food biomass available.

 Image

-This is why apex predators often need large territories or have low population densities.
-They are not necessarily inefficient animals.
-They just live at the end of a chain where little total energy remains available.
+This is why apex predators often need large territories or exist at low population densities.
+They are not necessarily inefficient animals; they live at the end of a chain where little total energy remains available.

 Some food chains have only two stages, such as a large herbivore feeding on plants with little predation.
-Others may have four or five stages, especially in aquatic systems with small planktonic producers and consumers.
-Indefinite chains, though, do not occur.
+Others have four or five stages, especially in aquatic systems with small planktonic producers and consumers.
+Indefinite chains do not occur.

 Primary production is producer biomass gain

 Biomass is the total mass of living or recently living organic material in a specified organism, trophic level or area.
-Here, biomass mostly matters as stored carbon compounds.
+Here, biomass mainly matters as stored carbon compounds.

-Production means carbon compounds build up in biomass through growth and reproduction.
-Biomass increases when organisms get larger, and when reproduction produces more growing organisms.
+Production means carbon compounds accumulate in biomass through growth and reproduction.
+Biomass increases when organisms grow larger, and when reproduction adds more growing organisms.

-Autotrophs carry out Primary production when carbon compounds accumulate in their biomass.
-They fix carbon dioxide or hydrogen carbonate into organic molecules, then build these into plant, algal or bacterial biomass.
+Primary production is the accumulation of carbon compounds in biomass by autotrophs.
+Autotrophs do this by fixing carbon dioxide or hydrogen carbonate into organic molecules, then using these molecules to build plant, algal or bacterial biomass.

 Image

-This connects directly to rising carbon dioxide.
-If photosynthesis increases plant biomass, carbon has moved from an atmospheric or dissolved inorganic pool into an organic biomass pool.
+This connects directly to rising carbon dioxide: when photosynthesis increases plant biomass, carbon has moved from an atmospheric or dissolved inorganic pool into an organic biomass pool.

 Secondary production is heterotroph biomass gain

 Secondary production is the accumulation of carbon compounds in biomass by heterotrophs.
-It happens when heterotrophs assimilate digested food molecules into their own tissues and use them to reproduce.
+It happens when heterotrophs take digested food molecules and build them into their own tissues, or use them to reproduce.

-A caterpillar turning leaf amino acids into caterpillar proteins is secondary production.
+When a caterpillar turns leaf amino acids into caterpillar proteins, that is secondary production.
 So is a fish converting prey molecules into muscle.
 A fungus absorbing products of external digestion and growing new hyphae counts as secondary production too.

-In an ecosystem, secondary production is lower than primary production because heterotrophs lose biomass through respiration.
-Carbon compounds that could have been built into biomass are oxidized to carbon dioxide and water.
-That releases energy for ATP production, but it leaves less organic carbon retained in the body.
+Secondary production is lower than primary production in an ecosystem because heterotrophs lose biomass through respiration.
+Carbon compounds that might have become biomass are oxidized to carbon dioxide and water, releasing energy for ATP production and leaving less organic carbon in the body.

-Production therefore usually declines from primary consumers to secondary consumers and beyond.
-The same idea explains why plant-based food production can feed more people per hectare than meat production: eating producers usually has fewer energy-loss steps than eating higher-level consumers.
+That is why production usually declines from primary consumers to secondary consumers and beyond.
+It also explains why plant-based food production can feed more people per hectare than meat production: eating producers usually has fewer energy-loss steps than eating higher-level consumers.

 Image